cooliejc/Reponsive-Portfolio/README.md

 <<<<<<< HEAD
-# bootstrap-portfolio
+# Responsive-Portfolio
-Continuing the portfolio project with the Bootstrap framework.
+Continuing the portfolio project by making it responsive in the Bootstrap framework.
 =======